tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 17. Student Do: Gas Cloud (15 min)

-In this activity, students will practice creating a word cloud from a subset of the Reuters corpus.
+In this activity, students will practice creating a word cloud from a subset of the Reuters Corpus.

 **Instructions:**